HTTPArchive/almanac.httparchive.org/src/content/en/2020/security.md

 {{ figure_markup(
   image="security-evolution-of-wordpress-5-3and5-4-after-update.png",
-  caption="Evolution of WordPress 5.3 and 5.4 after update",
+  caption="Evolution of WordPress 5.3 and 5.4 after update.",
   description="Stacked bar chart showing the evolution of WordPress versions 5.3.2, 5.3.3, 5.4 and 5.4.1.
 We can see over time starting in March 2020 that 5.3.2 is the only one of those version being used and has 50.08% adoption, in April 5.4 comes in and takes up third thirds of the adoption of these versions which increases to 54.23% in total, in May 5.4.1 comes out and there is mixed usage of all three versions with a total of 58.78%, in June it has reduced by almost half to 32.76% and most of the remaining usage is 5.4.1, in July these versions are used on just 4.55% of sites, and reducing to 3.59% in August", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTb4PkXuhnxNc-X_Jovx0970pV22ucCnNloa2g8KPMLJmp39E62oSE4XvBlAVSGL0oEEHZa71_bgsV4/pubchart?oid=503316556&format=interactive", sheets_gid="155582197",